nghin/vacsf.org.mm/src/_posts/articles/2017-04-05-Understanding-Forgiveness.md

  The universal truth is no one is righteous, or to put it another way, everyone is a sinner.
 Except for some whose conscience does not seem to have a strong influence on their lives, the rest will get on some paths trying to become better people, through obedience, repentance, or other ways to reach this noble goal.
 If there is even a slightest hint of honesty in the hearts of such people, they would soon come to the place of realization that the effort to become better people, to banish sins from their lives, is futile.
 However, there may be others who are more persistent their quest for personal excellence even until the time they lay on their deathbed.
 The strangest thing is even though all will never have achieved their state of perfection, they attempt to teach others how to do what they know will end in failure.

 The honest seekers will come to a place where they realize they are in need of God's forgiveness.
 They realize all their efforts in obedience and repentance will not bring them any closer to the state of perfection.
 They fell too far short of the glory of God.
 What they need is God's forgiveness.
 Much like a drug addict under the spell of the powerful mind altering substance becomes absolute slave to it.
 Obedience and repentance to a Christian is like pep talk or imploring as they will fall on deaf ears, as the only thing an addict hears is the voice of his delusional mind which cannot be trusted.
 Addicts or sinners, they need forgiveness for the sins they WILL commit.
-An addict doesn't need to confess that he is one.
+An addict doesn't need to confess whenever he fails under the spell of the cravings for drugs.
 He knows it, and he hates it.
 He desperately needs to get out from under the bondage of drugs that is stronger than steel.
 But there is something stronger than steel: it's God's enduring forgiveness that sets him free and empowers him to begin anew.

 ## Forgiving others, and conclusion